How does Rest Less make money

 Once in Thailand, you’ll learn quite quickly – mostly because of the nation’s famous Chang beer – that chang is Thai for elephant.
 Koh Chang, in the Trat province, close to the Cambodian border, is also known as Elephant Island.
 Not because of any native elephant population (though there are elephants there), but because of the shape of its headland, which is said to resemble a resting elephant.

-Koh Chang is one of Thailand’s largest islands, and it’s got a beautiful slow pace of living and a secluded, sleepy, unspoilt vibe.
-It’s certainly been built up over the past decade or two, but it still retains its ruggedness and feels a lot more remote than some of the more heavy-traffic islands.
+Koh Chang is one of Thailand’s largest islands, and it has a wonderfully slow pace and a secluded, sleepy, unspoilt vibe.
+It’s certainly been built up over the past decade or two, but it still retains its ruggedness and feels more remote than some of the more heavily trafficked islands.

 You’ll find kilometre after kilometre of luscious rainforest, oodles of beautiful mountains and waterfalls (Khlong Phlu and Khlong Nueng are two of the most impressive) and, of course, countless stretches of long, pristine beaches fringed by beautiful coral reefs.